-• Quizzes, Case Briefs & Practice Assignments 28%
+• Midterm exam 40%

 • PPA 5%

-• Mediation Observation 17%
+• Mediation Observation 15%

-• Final Examination 50%
+• Final Examination 40%

-100%
+- 100%

-Examinations: The format for your examinations will be practical in nature.
+Examinations: The format for your Midterm examination will be traditional testing in nature.
+You will be examined in short answer questions or multiple-choice and true/false question format.
+The format for your Final Examination will be practical in nature.
 You will be examined on your opening statement, mediation procedures and closing.
-You will also be examined in short answer questions or multiple-choice and true/false question format.
-You should prepare for these exams by reviewing the material we cover in class.
+You should prepare for these exams by reviewing the material we cover in class and by recalling the process learned during your required live mediation observation.